reactioncommerce/reaction-docs/public-docs/reaction-cli.md

 title: Reaction CLI
 ---

-**Note:** As of Reaction 2.0 the CLI is deprecated and unsupported.
-You can use the docker commands listed in this doc, to achieve the same results.
+> **Note:** As of Reaction 2.0 the CLI is deprecated and unsupported.
+You can use the Docker commands listed in this doc, to achieve the same results.

 This document lists some handy commands to use while developing on Reaction.